What We Do

 MaaS America advances its mission and agenda through people-centered products.
 In short, we talk!

-A MaaS ecosystem is the sum of many parts, policy being a critical enabler.
-Policy is broad and dynamic and anything that is non technical can be discussed, including human factors, business models, access, subsidies, etc.
+A MaaS ecosystem is the sum of many parts and transport, social, economic, data, privacy and other policy categories can be critical enablers or barriers.
+Policy is broad and dynamic and anything that is not technical may fall into this category, including human factors, business models, service access, agency / people subsidies, etc.

 A MaaS America event is any venue - online or other - where people gather to learn, see, and engage in intensive discussions and activities on or about a particular MaaS subject, topic or project.

-Anything that addresses the technological state of the practice of MaaS, and tech-centered strategic initiatives and their impact on efficient and effective MaaS ecosystems and platforms.
-Technology strategy, data architecture, system integration and interoperability and other factors impact MaaS design and deployment are among the categories we will discuss.
+MaaS Technology is anything that addresses the technological state of the practice of MaaS as well as tech-centered strategic initiatives and impacts on efficient and effective MaaS ecosystems and platforms.
+Technology strategy, data architecture, system integration and interoperability and other factors impact MaaS design and deployment are among the categories MaaS America addresses.

 MaaS America Program Review and Organizational Meetings